 Butterflies and bees are in trouble.
 Their numbers are dwindling.
-The 2013-2014 monarch butterfly migration from Canada and the United States to Mexico was down by as much as 44%.
-(CNN) A major culprit is the disappearance of one of the monarch’s major food sources, midwestern milkweed.
+A major culprit is the disappearance of one of the monarch’s major food sources, midwestern milkweed.
 About one third of the food we eat is pollinated by bees.
 Bees also pollinate trees, wildflowers and contribute to overall biodiversity.
 Reduced plant diversity, lack of wild forage, disease, parasites and pesticides have taken a toll on our bee population.
 So what can we gardeners do?

 - Plant a wide selection of flowers, grasses, shrubs, herbs, trees, veggies- the more variety the better.